line/line-bot-sdk-java/lab3.md

 The first line says this project is a spring boot project where our project is building on this framework.
 The dependencies block specifies that the line-bot-spring-boot project needs to be built in order to build this KitchenSink.
 Also it requires the package `postgresql` with a specific version.
 During the compliation gradle will download the postgresql package from a public repository.
 The test block states that when the task `test` is execute, it sets the environment variable "DATABASE_URL" as your URI.
 You need to paste the URI you copied from web earlier to here.

+> # Lab machine Users
+> Our lab blocks the port 5432 so you would not be able to connect to the remote database.
+Please try this part at home.

 # TODO Tasks and Demo